GAEAlimited/GSC-web3auth/README.md

-# Web3Auth Example from Guides and Integration Builder
+# GSC20 Web3Auth Example from Guides and Integration Builder

 [Web3Auth](https://web3auth.io) is a plugable auth infrastructure for Web3 wallets and applications.
-It streamlines the onboarding of both mainstream and crypto native users under a minute by providing experiences that they're most comfortable with.
+GSC20 streamlines the onboarding of both mainstream and crypto native users under a minute by providing experiences that they're most comfortable with.